- Department of Law/Criminal Justice

 To find out more about the paralegal studies certificate from Monroe Community College, contact the admissions office at email@example.com or (585) 292-2200.

 The Paralegal Studies Certificate program was approved by the American Bar Association (ABA) in February 2004.
 This program prepares graduates for entry level employment as paralegals.
 The entry level paralegal works under the supervision of a lawyer researching the law, investigating facts, preparing drafts of legal documents, and working with clients.
 They are employed in almost all areas where law related work is performed, i.e., private law firms, government agencies, insurance companies and corporations, but, in all areas of law, paralegals are prohibited from establishing attorney-client relationships, from setting legal fees, from giving legal opinions or advice, and from representing clients in court.
 Paralegals may not provide legal services directly to the public, except as provided by law.

 Monroe Community College's curriculum was prepared in partnership with the Monroe County Bar Association and the Paralegal Associates of Rochester.
 Course work emphasizes New York law, ethics and professional responsibility, procedural applications of the law, computer application in the law, and client satisfaction through legal teamwork.

 The Paralegal Studies Certificate program commences every Fall Semester.
-Classes are held on Tuesday and Thursday evenings and Saturday mornings at the Damon City Campus.
+Classes are held on Tuesday and Thursday evenings and Saturday mornings at the Downtown Campus.
 The curriculum consists of 17 courses varying from one credit hour to three credit hours, and the program takes 15 months to complete.
 Each course must be taken in the sequence indicated.

 Program Learning Outcomes